jjackson19862017/popworld3/readme.md

 - I have set most of the Auction and Bidding up, just need help with putting the winning bid in the cart.

+- I can't get the bid_to_cart to work, so I have booked a mentor to ask for help

+### Wednesday 18th March 2020

+I have started to modify the html and css of

+- base.html
+- custom.css
+- index.html
+- products.html